 These are our scarves for music and movement activities.
 The polka label is from my free set of labels on Teachers Pay Teachers.
 I search for musical instrument pictures on school supply websites or Google images.
 (Unfortunately, I can’t share my music labels due to photo copyright.
 I wish I could!)

 I used white baskets for the scarves and rhythm sticks because they don’t fit in the bushel baskets.
-I also think a wine bottle bag would work well to hold rhythm sticks if you have a place to hang the bag.
+I also think the bags that are made for wine bottles would work well to hold rhythm sticks if you have a place to hang the bag.
 Read more about my music props here.

 I like to put most of my musical instruments in these bushel baskets because they have a handle on them.
 When I pass out the instruments, or when my leader is collecting them at the end of the song, the handle makes it easier to carry the basket around the group.
 These wooden castanets were bought in Target’s Dollar Spot.
 They sell them there every year (I think in the Fall, maybe).